 I’m sure we will encounter a few challenges but that’s part of every new system”

-If you would like to get started with AWS the first step is to check out the free tier.
-AWS offers one year of services to explore what they offer.
-Aurora comes in MySQL and PostgreSQL flavours and Serverless is also on the roadmap.
-After that, it’s a matter of clicking a few buttons to get going.
+To get started with AWS, the first step is to check out the free tier.
+AWS provides one year of free services to get a feel for their services.
+Aurora is also available as Postgres and MySQL options, as well as serverless options.
+Once that’s done, it’s just a matter of clicking a few buttons.